leejang/personal_website/publications.md

 ~~~~~~
 @inproceedings{leejang_urai2006,
   title={Robot Personality from Perceptual Behavior Engine: An Experimental Study},
-  author={Dongwook Shin and Jangwon Lee and Hun-Sue Lee and Sukhan Lee and Young-Jo Cho and Su-Young Chi}
+  author={Dongwook Shin and Jangwon Lee and Hun-Sue Lee and Sukhan Lee and Young-Jo Cho and Su-Young Chi},
   booktitle={In The 3rd International Conference on Ubiquitous Robots and AmbientIntelligence (URAI)},
   year={2006}
 }